AI & Agents

 Define Your Content Metadata Schema

 In a database-driven CMS, you spend time writing migrations to add new columns.
-In Fast.io, you define your content metadata schema by attaching structured JSON directly to your files.
-This approach is flexible and schemaless on the backend, meaning you enforce the schema at the application layer.
+In Fastio, you define your content metadata schema in the application layer and keep article bodies as notes.
+You enforce the schema in your publish scripts and frontend before you write.

-When you upload a markdown blog post, you attach a metadata object that describes it.
+When you create a markdown blog note, your app validates a metadata object that describes it.
 This metadata acts like the columns in a traditional database table.

 For a blog article, a metadata schema might look like this: